vsavram/CS205-Project/index.md

 ### Cell Clustering with MPI

+Cells are grouped into clusters based on like characteristics from the preprocessing step.
+K-Means clustering is a common algorithm for this approach, which is parallelized using the MPI framework.
+The MPI programming model allows different nodes in a cluster to communicate with each other through a 'message passing interface', where data can be shared, distributed and collected throughout the different computing nodes to allow computations to be carried out to different chunks of data at different nodes, and thus achieve parallelization.
+An important step of K-Means is finding the L2 norm of each data point with respect to a centroid.
+This makes for a good opportunity for parallelization, so the data is split such that each node receives an equal portion of the data, increasing the compute throughput overall.

 ### Differential Expression Analysis with MPI

-The MPI programming model allows different nodes in a cluster to communicate with each other through a 'message passing interface', where data can be shared, distributed and collected throughout the different computing nodes to allow computations to be carried out to different chunks of data at different nodes, and thus achieve parallelization.
+Similarly to the cell clustering stage, the MPI framework can be applied to differential gene expression analysis.
 For the differential expression analysis, a statistical analysis, in this case a rank sum test, is performed independently for each cluster of genes to determine if there is a statistical difference in gene expression in the control and study group in that particular cluster.
 This leads to a natural integration to the MPI programming model, where a main node will send one cluster data to each node so the rank sum tests of each cluster can be performed parallelly.

 ## Runing the Model and Reproducibility Information
 ---